awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-message.md

 **To send a test message to a segment**

-1. Under the message editor, choose **Test campaign message**\.
+1. Under the message editor, choose **Send a test message**\.

-1. On the **Test campaign** dialog box, under **Send test to**, choose **A segment**\.
+1. In the **Send a test message** dialog box, under **Send a test message to**, choose **A segment**\.

-1. Use the drop\-down list to choose the segment you want to send the test message to\.
+1. Use the drop\-down list to choose the segment that you want to send the test message to\.
 **Note**
 Amazon Pinpoint automatically removes all segments that contain 100 endpoints or more from this list\.

-1. Choose **Send test campaign**\.
+1. Choose **Send message**\.

 **To send a test message to specific recipients**

 1. Under the message editor, choose **Send a test message**\.

-1. On the **Test campaign** dialog box, under **Send test to**, choose one of the options in the following table\.
+1. In the **Send a test message** dialog box, under **Send a test message to**, choose one of the options in the following table\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/campaigns-message.html)

-1. Choose **Send test campaign**\.
+1. Choose **Send message**\.

 ### Previewing an Email Without Sending It<a name="campaigns-message-test-preview"></a>

+The Design view in the Amazon Pinpoint message editor shows a preview of an email message as it would appear if it was rendered by your web browser\.

-Amazon Pinpoint can generate a preview of an email message without sending it\.
-This feature is helpful when you want to quickly verify that a message renders as you expect it to before you send a test\.
+If you're working in HTML view, instead of Design view, you can display a preview of an email message side\-by\-side with the HTML content of the message\.
+This feature is helpful when you want to verify that a message renders as you expect, before you send a test\.

-Note that this preview only shows how the message would appear if it were rendered by your web browser\.
-As a best practice, you should still send test emails to several recipients and view those test messages using a variety of devices and email clients\.
+Note that this preview only shows how the message would appear if it was rendered by your web browser\.
+As a best practice, you should still send test emails to several recipients and view those test messages by using a variety of devices and email clients\.

 **To preview an email**

-+ Under the message editor, choose **Preview message**\.
-A preview of your email appears in a new window\.
+1. In the area above the HTML view of the message editor, choose **No preview**, and then choose **Preview**\.
+Amazon Pinpoint displays a preview pane next to the HTML editor\.

+1. \(Optional\) To display the HTML content and the preview in a larger window, choose **Fullscreen** in the area above the message editor\.

 ## Message Templates<a name="campaigns-message-templates"></a>

-To save your message and reuse it in a separate campaign or direct message, choose **Save as template** and provide a template name\.
-Then, you can load the template for any message by choosing **Load template** and selecting it from a list of saved templates\.
+To save your message and reuse it in a separate campaign or direct message, choose **Save as a template** and provide a template name\.
+Then, you can load the template for any message by selecting it from a list of saved templates\.
 Amazon Pinpoint populates your message with the template's content\.
 Then, you can send the message as\-is or customize as needed\.

 You can base a template on any supported message type, and you can use the same template for other message types\.
 For example, you can write a push notification message, save it as a template, and use that template for an SMS message\.
 Note that if you use a single template for multiple message types, Amazon Pinpoint loads the content differently for each type\.
 For example, if you base a template on a mobile push message, and you load this template for an email message, the push notification *title* is used as the email *subject*\.
 The correlations between message parts are as follows: